 Learn about the main ingredients for making Paraguayan chipa.
-Ingredients that you can use whether you’re in Paraguay or in another country and get the same delicious chipa you can find in any Paraguayan street.
+Ingredients that you can use whether you're in Paraguay or in another country and get the same delicious chipa you can find on any Paraguayan street.

 We are just a few weeks away from Easter.
 Here in Paraguay, it is very common for people to come from the city to the countryside to visit their relatives and part of that visit involves making and eating chipa.

 Chipa is a gluten-free bread.
 It's made with cassava/manioc/yuca starch, cheese, eggs, milk, and anise.
 It's a simple bread, often made in a donut shape and it's served with a cup of hot cocido (a tea made with yerba mate).
 With a crunchy crust and spongy in the inside.

 In the coming weeks, I'll be sharing with you 4 different chipa recipes.
 Some traditional and others not so traditional, but all very yummy.
 For these recipes, I have my friend Jazmín Schmidt from Lo de Jaz sharing her favorite chipa recipes with us.
 An amazing and very creative baker.